In Ramayana, Hanuman killed hundreds of Rakshasas after he has found Sita in Lanka.

 "In this engagement, nine hundred and fortynote Yes, the book is at odds with itself. fell by his hand alone, no one but the Lord affording him assistance."
 (Section 56a)

 In the Táin Bó Cúailnge, Queen Medb decides to invade Ulster just as all of its men fall ill due to an age-old curse.
 The only soldier unaffected is the teenage Cu Chulainn.
 He manages to single-handedly hold off Medb's forces for months - and this is before he goes into a warp spasm.

 Huitzilopochtli (as befits a war god, of course).
 The first thing he did upon being born (fully grown) was kill 400 gods.

-And of course, we can't not mention biblical Samson, known for slaughtering one-third of a three thousand-strong army before the rest fled, with a jawbone.
+Samson is known for slaughtering one-third of a three thousand-strong army before the rest fled, with a jawbone.

 The angel that was sent to protect Jerusalem from invasion of Sennacherib's army.
 It killed 185,000 soldiers in one night.
 By the time Sennacherib woke up, the tents of his army had nothing but corpses.